tsheaves/tsheaves.github.io/_pages/about.md

 <h2>Tyler Sheaves<h2>

-Graduate research assistant at University of California, Davis working with the Hardware Systems Collective at University of California, Santa Cruz.
-Currently investingating hardware security threats to reconfigurable hardware platforms.
+<p> Graduate research assistant at University of California, Davis working with the Hardware Systems Collective at University of California, Santa Cruz.
+Currently investingating hardware security threats to reconfigurable hardware platforms.<p>